yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/airgapped.md

 ### 2. Install Docker Engine

 A supported version of Docker Engine (`docker-engine`) (currently 1.7.1 to 17.03.1-ce) needs to be installed on the host.
 If you do not have docker-engine installed, follow the instructions [here](https://help.replicated.com/docs/kb/supporting-your-customers/installing-docker-in-airgapped/) to first install Docker Engine on an air-gapped host.
-After Docker Engine is installed, perform the following steps to install Replicated and then YugaWare.
+After Docker Engine is installed, perform the following steps to install Replicated and then Yugabyte Platform.

 ## Step 1 — Install Replicated